 Gallegos was a valuable member of the Huskers' rotation, appearing in 25 games as Nebraska advanced to the NIT.
-He averaged 2.8 points and 1.0 rebounds per game while serving as a backup shooting guard.
+He averaged 2.8 points and 1.0 rebound per game while serving as a backup shooting guard.
 Gallegos earned extensive playing time early in the season, playing at least 12 minutes in 10 of the Huskers' 14 non-conference games.
 Gallegos helped key the Huskers' 11-game win streak by averaging 5.0 points per game on 40 percent shooting.
 He enjoyed his best stretch at the close of non-conference play, averaging 10.6 points per game in a three-game stretch, highlighted by a career-high 15-point effort against Grambling.
 In that effort, he hit a career-best 7-of-10 shots from the floor and added two steals in 22 minutes.
 That came off the heels of a nine-point effort against Eastern Washington when he played a career-high 27 minutes.
 He added eight points in a win against North Dakota.

 Gallegos struggled with his shooting in Big 12 play, hitting just 5-of-27 shots from the floor in 11 contests.
 His best offensive effort in Big 12 action came at Kansas State on Feb.
-2, when he had five points in 10 minutes off the bench, but his biggest contribution came in the conference opener against Iowa State when he guarded Diante Garrett on the final possession and combined with Lance Jeter on a steal that led to Jeter's game-winnng free throw with 0.7 seconds left.
+2, when he had five points in 10 minutes off the bench, but his biggest contribution came in the conference opener against Iowa State when he guarded Diante Garrett on the final possession and combined with Lance Jeter on a steal that led to Jeter's game-winning free throw with 0.7 seconds left.

 Gallegos was one of the quickest players on the court as a freshman when he played in 30 contests.
 He averaged 3.0 points and 1.4 rebounds in 13.6 minutes per game while posting a solid 1.4 assist-to-turnover ratio from his shooting guard spot.